 Continuing on the protocols from spring and summer sessions, VMI Support Services will continue to offer digital sessions for cadets.
 Some offices will have in-person hours available by appointment, but no offices will serve walk-ins.
 Cadets are encouraged to contact individual offices for specific guidelines and offerings.
 This includes services where parents and other stakeholders would need to be involved in meetings.

 Crozet Hall will no longer offer self-serve / buffet- style dining.
 Six serving lines have been created where Parkhurst Dining staff will serve cadets.
 Individually wrapped packages of disposable utensils and cups will be provided, along with individual condiments, milk, and juice.
 No refillable containers will be permitted, but as always, we encourage all cadets to come back for seconds.
 Tables and chairs have been spaced further apart and seating location availability will be adjusted to reduce the number of cadets in the hall at a time.
+Face coverings are to be used at all times except when eating.
 A grab-and-go lunch option will be available.
 Options for updates to the PX are in development.
 Cadets can find more details in their e-mail, dated July 21, 2020.

 Physical Education courses and ROTC physical activities will be modified in terms of scheduling, number of cadets participating at any one time, and location.
 Access to weight rooms, training facilities, and fields may be adjusted on a daily basis to allow for proper cleaning, sanitizing, and social distancing.
+Physical training will be conducted outdoors when possible.
 Temperature and symptom checks will be implemented during VMI and ROTC training sessions.

 Cadets will be notified by coaches and leadership regarding any changes in location, time, or format of practices, training, and competitions.
 At this time, public attendance and tailgating for home football games are tentative.
 Activity locations and schedules for all extracurricular activities will be adjusted to comply with social distancing requirements and Institute directives.